merely-useful/py-rse/index.md

 a single Makefile can run shell commands and programs written in a variety of languages, which makes it a great way to assemble pipelines out of whatever is lying around.

-Programmers have created many replacements for it in the decades since then---so many, in fact, that none have attracted enough users to displace it.
+Programmers have created many replacements for it in the 45 years since it was first created---so many, in fact, that none have attracted enough users to displace it.
 If you would like to explore them,